-'No dot, no spot' on Public Transport
+'No dot, no spot' and wear a mask on Public Transport

 Distinctive green dots are on public transport to show you the safest places to sit and stand.
 A ‘No dot, no spot’ rule applies - this means if there’s no room to travel and maintain social distancing safely, you may be asked to wait for the next service.
 Passengers still need to leave a space or an empty seat between themselves.

 School children and those who require assistance, such as those with disability, will be given priority access and no child will be left behind.
 If you feel uncomfortable and choose to get off a service, please be patient while waiting for the next one.

 Initiatives to support 'NO DOT, NO SPOT’ on public transport include:

 Face masks are now strongly recommended on public transport, following NSW Health advice.

 Where physical distancing is difficult to maintain, wearing a face mask can provide some protection so long as people continue to abide by other measures and use the masks according to health advice.

 See the video below for tips on wearing and discarding masks.

 Remember, stay home if you're not well and get tested, practise good hand hygiene and maintain physical distancing by sticking to the dots.